-To determine eligibility, the U.S. Department of Education uses a standard formula established by Congress to evaluate the information provided on the Free Application for Federal Student Aid (FAFSA).
+To determine eligibility, the U.S. Department of Education uses a standard formula established by Congress to evaluate the information provided on FAFSA.
 The formula produces an Expected Family Contribution (EFC) number.
 The student receives a Student Aid Report (SAR) which contains the EFC.
 AC receives the EFC electronically from the (Central Processing System) CPS.

 The maximum award is $6,345 for the 2020/2021award year (July 1, 2020, to June 30, 2021) and $6,495 for the 2021/2022 award year (July 1, 2021, to June 30, 2022).
-To determine a student’s award amount, the cost of attendance is calculated and matched with the EFC.
-Beginning with the 2017/2018 award year, an eligible student may now receive Federal Pell Grant funds for up to 150 percent of the student’s annual Pell Grant for an award year.
-When a student’s Pell Grant Lifetime Eligibility Limit (LEU) is approaching the limit (600%) and their remaining Pell Grant eligibility is less than $1, Angeles College does not award Pell Grant.
+To determine a student’s award amount, we calculate the cost of attendance and match it with the EFC.
+Starting from the 2017/2018 award year, eligible students can now receive Federal Pell Grant funds for 150% of their annual award.
+If a student’s Pell Grant Lifetime Eligibility Limit (LEU) nears the 600% cap and their remaining Pell Grant eligibility drops below $1, Angeles College does not grant Pell Grants.
 However, if the student has the lowest EFC, they may still eligible for FSEOG if funds are available.

 Section 401(b)(8) of the Higher Education Act of 1965 (HEA), as added by section 310 of the Department of Education Appropriations Act, 2017 (Title III of Division H of P.L.
 115-31, the Consolidated Appropriations Act, 2017), allows a student to receive Federal Pell Grant (Pell Grant) funds up to 150 percent of the student’s Pell Grant Scheduled Award for an award year.
 This provision is effective beginning with the 2017-2018 award year.